OnionBrowser/OnionBrowser/README.md

 - Integrates full [HTTPS Everywhere](https://www.eff.org/HTTPS-EVERYWHERE)
   ruleset (currently over 11,000 rules) to do on-the-fly URL rewriting to force requests over SSL where supported
-- Sending of Do-Not-Track header on all requests
+- Optional sending of Do-Not-Track header on all requests

 =================
 Features planned but not yet implemented:

-- Multiple tabs like Safari, some kind of overview navigation
 - Make default only store cookies for the session (auto-destroying *n* seconds after closing last tab using those cookies) and only allow permanent storage of whitelisted cookies